WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 taking pauses to relax the body image

-• Stand on your feet
+• Stand on your feet.

-• Go out and take a walk
+• Go out and take a walk.

-• Sit on a couch
+• Sit on a couch.

-• Stretch your hands slowly
+• Stretch your hands slowly.

 • Squat with pauses.

-Try to take pauses or breaks at least once every two hours.
-Even before you go to the toilet, take a break and walk for 1-5 minutes to let relax your body.
+Before you go to the toilet, take a break and walk for 1-5 minutes to relax your body.

-7. OTHER TECHNIQUES
+OTHER TECHNIQUES

 hot tea, fruit juice, and medicine image

-The following techniques help you create pressure inside the intestine and force the stool to move towards the rectum.
-So, here’s what else to do when constipated on the toilet.
+The following techniques help you create pressure inside the intestine and move the stool towards the rectum.

-Drink hot tea
+Drink hot tea.

 Drinking hot tea before going to the toilet will create gas in the intestines.
-The heat makes the matter inside to ferment or to dissolve.

-Gas creates pressure inside the intestines.
 The intestines modify their volume.
-So, try to drink tea only before you want to go to the toilet.
+Drink tea only before you want to go to the toilet.

-Drink fruit juice and chicory
+Drink chicory juice

 Chicory juice has laxative effects.
 Chicory is usually a white powder that has a sweet taste.
-You can combine it with any liquid juice or just non-carbonated mineral water.

 How to use this technique?

-• Heat some water
+• Heat some water.

-• Mix the powder in a glass
+• Mix the powder in a glass.

 • Drink 1-2 glasses of chicory juice.